eslint/eslint/docs/src/contribute/governance.md

 * May merge external pull requests for accepted issues upon reviewing and approving the changes.
 * May merge their own pull requests once they have collected the feedback they deem necessary.
 (No pull request should be merged without at least one Committer/Reviewer/TSC member comment stating they've looked at the code.)
+* May invoice for the hours they spend working on ESLint at a rate of $80 USD per hour.

 To become a Reviewer: